MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/WS2012-guide/Appendix-A--Reviewing-AD-FS-Requirements.md

 ## Browser requirements
 Although any current Web browser with JavaScript capability can be made to work as an AD FS client, the Web pages that are provided by default have been tested only against Internet Explorer versions 7.0, 8.0 and 9.0, Mozilla Firefox 3.0, and Safari 3.1 on Windows.
 JavaScript must be enabled, and cookies must be enabled for browser\-based sign\-in and sign\-out to work correctly.

-The [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] product team at Microsoft successfully tested the browser and operating system configurations in the following table.
+The AD FS product team at Microsoft successfully tested the browser and operating system configurations in the following table.

 |Browser|Windows 7|Windows Vista|
 |-----------|-------------|-----------------|